zjhken/muslrust/README.md

 Debian based Docker environment for building static binaries compiled with rust and linked against musl instead of glibc.

+This is only useful if you require external C dependencies, because otherwise you could do `rustup target add x86_64-unknown-linux-musl`.

-The container comes with `openssl` and `curl` compiled against `musl-gcc` so that we can statically link against these system libraries as well.
+This container comes with `openssl` and `curl` compiled against `musl-gcc` so that we can statically link against these system libraries as well.

 ## Usage
 Pull and run from a rust project root: